What is Swarovski Crystal

 Swarovski crystals have an international appeal steeped in rich history and innovation.
 In a small town high in the Austrian Alps, Daniel Swarovski wanted everyone to have a diamond.
 He felt that diamonds should be accessible to anyone who wanted one.
 In 1892, he patented an electric machine that cut crystals with such precision it revolutionised the jewellery industry.
 With the preciseness of the cutting methods, Swarovski created the most stunning crystals in the world.

 Crystals do occur naturally in nature, but Swarovski crystal is human-made.
 Mixing minerals, quartz, and sand.
-Of course not that easy as is stated here but just to give you a general idea.
+Of course, this is not as simple as mixing a few ingredients, but just to give you a general idea.

 The crystal “gems” are created in different colours and shapes.
 Clear crystals are more difficult to develop, but Swarovski has mastered the creation process.
-The human-made crystal from Swarovski has a higher refraction index, more like a diamond, then naturally occurring crystal.
-You can find out more about refraction index, you can follow the link.
-It has a small explanation.
+The human-made crystal from Swarovski has a higher refraction index, more like a diamond than a naturally occurring crystal.
+You can find out more about the refraction index; you can follow the link.
+It has a short explanation.

 Remember that electric cutting machine created by Daniel Swarovski mentioned earlier?
 That machine is why a Swarovski crystal looks more like a diamond.
 The polishing and cutting transform the materials into a crystal with diamond-like properties.
-To make the cut and be considered a high-quality crystal, it must have identical facets in multiple directions – a hundred of them to be exact.
+To make the cut and be considered a high-quality crystal, it must have identical facets in multiple directions – a hundred of them, to be exact.
 Of course, the measurements for chemicals, minerals, quartz, and sand that create the glass that simulates crystal remains a Swarovski company secret.
 You see, at Swarovski, they do not discuss how they make their extraordinary glass.
-The world agrees that the young Bohemian, Daniel Swarovski certainly was brilliant and the success of his almost 200-year-old company speaks volumes for his extraordinary talents.
+Nevertheless, the world agrees that the young Bohemian Daniel Swarovski certainly was brilliant, and the success of his almost 200-year-old company speaks volumes for his unique talents.

 Blondes prefer Swarovski

-Jewellery and movie enthusiasts know another icon who brings together magical moments in a movie that involve Swarovski crystals.
+Jewellery and movie enthusiasts know another icon who brings together magical moments involving Swarovski crystals in a movie.
 Audrey Hepburn in “Breakfast At Tiffany’s.”
 Ms. Hepburn played a wacky but fashionable young woman named Holly Golightly.
-In the movie, Ms. Hepburn often wore a tiara and statement necklaces, plus rings and earrings that were made by Swarovski with their beautiful crystals.
+In the film, Ms. Hepburn often wore a tiara and statement necklaces, plus rings and earrings that Swarovski made with their beautiful crystals.

 Swarovski Works of Art

 Let’s face it; Swarovski crystals are engrained in culture all around the world.
 Worn by royalty and ordinary people, women and men are adorned with jewellery and clothing, and much more, made with Swarovski crystals.
-Not only does Swarovski produce accessories and figurines among countless other items, but their crystals are also used by jewellery artists just like us.
+Not only does Swarovski produce accessories and figurines, among countless other items, but jewellery artists also use their crystals just like us.
 Crafting the most stunning jewellery that glimmers with layers of colour and shine is what we love.
-Just like Daniel Swarovski, we use these glorious crystals to make products that bring smiles of appreciation to the faces of our customers.
-Cheque out our one of a kind designs made with Swarovski crystals.
+Like Daniel Swarovski, we use these glorious crystals to make products that bring smiles of appreciation to our customers’ faces.
+Cheque out our one-of-a-kind designs made with Swarovski crystals.

 Crystals at Yazzy’s

 We sell unique handmade fashion jewellery and accessories.
 Our original pieces are one of a kind and not produced in mass quantity.
-They are made with genuine Swarovski crystals, you can be assured by that.
+They are made with genuine Swarovski crystals, you can be We sell unique handmade fashion jewellery and accessories.
+Our original pieces are one of a kind and not produced in mass quantity.
+They are made with genuine Swarovski crystals you can be sure about that you.
 Have a look at our website.
 Here you can see that we do not have any item which is sold in bulk.
-This includes also the handbags and small leather items.
-We want each piece to be exclusive for small circle of customers, with luxurious Swarovski crystals adorning you with beauty and unforgettable brilliance shining from each crystal.
+This also includes our handbags and small leather items.
+We want each piece to be exclusive for a small circle of customers, with luxurious Swarovski crystals adorning you with beauty and unforgettable brilliance shining from each crystal.